caronc/pynzbget/README.md

                   why redo grunt work if it's already done for you? if no previous guess content was pushed, then an empty dictionary is returned.

+ * push_dnzb() - You can push all nzb meta information onbtained to the NZBGet server as DNZB_ meta tags.

+ * pull_dnzb() - Pull all DNZB_ meta tags issued by the server and
+                 return their values in a dictionary.
+                  if no  DNZB_ (NZB Meta information) was found, then an empty dictionary is returned instead.

  * deobfuscate() - Take a filename and return it in a deobfuscated to the best of its ability. (_PostProcessScript_ only)